-A Compliance Audit generally encompasses the period of three (3) years preceding the start of the Compliance Audit and may not go back beyond the completion date of the Entity's last Compliance Audit.
+A Compliance Audit generally encompasses the period of three (3) years preceding the start of the Compliance Audit and may not go back beyond the date of the Entity's last Compliance Audit period.
 Compliance Audits may include a review of compliance with all Reliability Standards applicable to the Entity.
 Compliance Audits will review, at a minimum, all applicable Reliability Standards identified in Appendix A under the column marked "Compliance Audit."
-Compliance Audits will include a review of any matters subject to a Compliance Violation Investigation in the previous year, as well as the status of mitigation plans, and also may include an examination of other items if requested by the BCUC.
-During the Compliance Audit, WECC may expand an audit's scope if it determines such an expansion is appropriate.
+Compliance Audits will include a review of any matters subject to a Compliance Violation Investigation in the previous year, as well as the status of Mitigation Plans, Self-Reports, Periodic Data Submittals, and may also include an examination of other items if requested by the BCUC (Note: Periodic Data Submittals will be assessed only for instances of noncompliance).
+During the Compliance Audit, including any time prior to the Compliance Audit, WECC may expand the audit scope if it determines such an expansion is appropriate.

-Subject to possible adjustments, the WECC Compliance Audit Schedule for Entities scheduled for Compliance Audits during the program year can be identified in Appendix B. In addition, at least 90 days prior to the commencement of a scheduled Compliance Audit, WECC will:
+Subject to possible adjustments, the WECC Compliance Audit Schedule for Entities scheduled for Compliance Audits during the program year can be identified in Appendix B. In addition, at least ninety (90) days prior to the commencement of a scheduled Compliance Audit, WECC will: